spack/spack/lib/spack/docs/chain.rst

-Each time new packages are installed in the upstream Spack instance, the upstream Spack maintainer should run ``spack module tcl refresh`` (or the corresponding command for the type of module they intend to use)
+Each time new packages are installed in the upstream Spack instance, the upstream Spack maintainer should run ``spack module tcl refresh`` (or the corresponding command for the type of module they intend to use).

 .. note::